skyscrapers/terraform-opensearch/README.md

 **Important**: Behavior of this module in function of backups has changed much between versions 6.0.0 and 7.0.0.
 Make sure to read the [upgrade guide](#version-600-to-700).

-The AWS Elasticsearch Service handles backups automatically via daily snapshots.
-You can control when this happens by setting `snapshot_start_hour`.
+The AWS Elasticsearch Service handles backups [automatically via daily (<= 5.1) or hourly (>= 5.3) snapshots](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains-snapshots.html).

 Next to the built-in AWS snapshots, this module also offers creating your own backups to an S3 bucket by setting `s3_snapshots_enabled = true`.
-This will create an S3 bucket for storing the snapshots and a Lambda function and all required resources to automatically:
+This will create an S3 bucket for storing the snapshots, a Lambda function and all required resources to automatically:

 - Register the S3 bucket as snapshot repository (`s3-manual`) in Elasticsearch
 - Delete (automated) snapshots in this repo that are older than `s3_snapshots_retention`